publiccodenet/about/activities/tool-management/mailing lists.md

 Mailman is free software for managing electronic mail discussion and e-newsletter lists.
 Mailman is integrated with the web, making it easy for users to manage their accounts and for list owners to administer their lists.
 Mailman supports built-in archiving, automatic bounce processing, content filtering, digest delivery, spam filters, and more.

-## 1. guidance for people who join our mailing lists
+## 1. Guidance for people who join our mailing lists

 * How to join